codeforamerica/colonel-clark/README.md

 1) Download the PostgreSQL database server from http://postgresapp.com/ and install it.

+2) Create the PostgreSQL database and role (aka user).
+    $ createuser -h localhost -DPSR bp
+    $ createdb -h localhost -O bp louisville_crime

-2) Clone this repository onto your local development machine:
+3) Clone this repository onto your local development machine:

     $ git clone ...
     $ cd colonel-clark

-3) Install dependencies.
+4) Install dependencies.

     $ npm install

-4) Start the server.
+5) Start the server.
 This will serve up the API as well as the web app.

     $ node app.js